This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

-Spanking is a tool that has been used for generations.
-Even if in some countries it is now illegal, hitting is still used worldwide with the hope of teaching children ‘a lesson’ of safety, obedience, good-manners, auto control and so on.
+Spanking or hitting is a tool that has been used for generations.
+Even if in some countries it is now illegal, it is still used worldwide with the hope of teaching children ‘a lesson’ of safety, obedience, good manners, auto control and so on.

 “Hitting a child doesn’t teach them that the road or stove or the outlet isn’t safe.
 It teaches them that the person hitting them isn’t safe.” – L. R. Knost

-When the child is hurt by the person to whom he should run for safety, he gets stuck: ‘my parent should keep me safe, yet my parent is hurting me and I’m scared and I have no place to go, what am I to do now?’
+When the child is hurt by the person to whom he should run for safety, he gets stuck: ‘My parent should keep me safe, yet my parent is hurting me and I’m scared and I have no place to go, what am I to do now?’

 At that moment, what your child learns has nothing to do with the lesson you’re trying to teach – he might learn that violence is the answer and he will also learn that his safe harbour isn’t there anymore, he is in danger with no safe place to run to.
 He feels alone and scared – and his eyes will tell you this.

 “Oh, but he’s just one, he’s too young to remember!” some might say.
-Yes, at one year of age he is too young to remember via the explicit memory because that part is not fully developed until the second birthday [*].
+Yes, at one year of age, he is too young to remember via explicit memory because that part is not fully developed until the second birthday [*].
 But the implicit memory, where the feeling of being scared or frightened gets stored, functions perfectly well since before birth.

 ‘What should I do instead of hitting/spanking my children?’

 And if he still does something that looks like misbehaviour, instead of ‘This child never learns, I have to teach him a lesson now!’ translate it into ‘My child knows better than this, I know that.
-I wonder what made him do this…’.Stop the misbehaviour with warmth and then listen to whatever your child has to tell you or emotional release he has to do.
-It won’t be easy, parenting will never be an easy ride, but hitting children will never make things easier either, on the contrary, it will just cause more pain, more confusion, more disconnection, more hurt, more frustration, more anger, more resentment – and you don’t want to give all these to your child, no one does.
+I wonder what made him do this…’.Stop the misbehaviour with warmth and listen to whatever your child has to tell you or the emotional release they have to do.
+Click To Tweet

-This is a hard question (I’ll try to answer it more fully in future posts, here are just a few ideas), especially if you were hit by your caregivers while growing up.
-Yet all hope is not lost, far from it!You still can rewrite your story, rewire your brain, heal your triggers, learn new ways.
+This is a hard question (I’ll try to answer it more fully in future posts, here are just a few ideas), especially if you were hit by your caregivers while growing up, a situation in which painful feelings are triggered.
+Yet all hope is not lost, far from it!You can rewrite your story, rewire your brain, heal your triggers, and learn new ways.
+Click To Tweet

 Keep in mind that the impulse to hit doesn’t make you a bad parent, it doesn’t reflect your parenting but the hard times you’ve been through.

-If you can’t find such a person, you can use a movie which in some way reminds you of your hurt and allow yourself to cry and then imagine you an adult going back in time, next to the little you, and take that child’s side, shout ‘I won’t let you him this kid!
+If you can’t find such a person, you can use a movie which in some way reminds you of your hurt and allow yourself to cry and then imagine you an adult going back in time, next to the little you, and taking that child’s side, shout ‘I won’t let you hit this kid!
 He’s a good child and he doesn’t deserve to be hit!’.
 And then cry some more.

-Until you manage to do this work with yourself, whenever you feel like hitting your child, just stop and look into his eyes, really look, and see your baby there, the baby you fell in love with a few years ago, the baby that needs your protection, the baby that is now scared and needs your warmth and love.
-And breathe.
-You are safe now, and your child is safe too.
+Until you manage to do this work with yourself, whenever you feel like hitting your child, just stop and look into his eyes, really look, and see your baby there.
+The baby you fell in love with a few years ago, the baby that needs your protection, that baby is now scared and needs your warmth and love.

 Note: you can read a great article, written by Patty Wipfler on the topic of spanking / hitting children, on HandInHand website.